About Roy Greenberg Esq.

 My practice is limited to buying, selling, building, and leasing real estate.
 I have represented sellers, buyers, builders, title companies, and banks.
 My clients are from all over America, as well as from England, Ireland, the Netherlands, Switzerland, and Sweden.

-I personally handle every file that comes across my desk instead of giving it to a summer intern or associate.
+I personally handle every file that comes across my desk.
 Because of my focus on real property, I’ve been able to purchase specialized software, books and database subscriptions, all to do a better job for you.

 Admitted to practice in New York, United States District Court, Southern and Eastern Districts.

-Member of the Suffolk Bar, New York Bar, and American Bar Associations.
+Member of the Suffolk Bar and New York Bar Associations.

 I have spent the bulk of my career working as a real estate attorney, and I'm available to serve as a media source speaking on topics like: